-In a similar vain at the Bouqs, we recently launched a campaign to have our customers vote on their favorite “Valentine’s Day flower arrangement” with an interactive poll we surfaced in an email campaign.
-For customers that voted we had two triggered actions.
+In a similar vein at The Bouqs, we recently launched a campaign to have our customers vote on their favorite “Valentine’s Day flower arrangement” with an interactive poll we surfaced in an email campaign.
+For customers that voted, we had two triggered actions.
 Immediately after they voted, we incentivized them by providing them with a discount code to use towards their next purchase.
-Additionally for those who didn’t purchase, we retargeted them with an email a week later that highlighted the flowers they voted for to entice them to purchase.
+Additionally, for those who didn’t purchase, we retargeted them with an email a week later that highlighted the flowers they voted for to entice them to purchase.
 This campaign by far and away was our highest performing campaign during Valentine’s Day.

-As the world of marketing becomes more and more automated, templated, machine based, predictive, dynamic and data-driven, how do you see the role of the marketer evolving?
-What advice would you give young people looking to become our next generation of marketers?
+As the world of marketing becomes more and more automated, templated, machine-based, predictive, dynamic and data-driven, how do you see the role of the marketer evolving?
+What advice would you give young people looking to become the next generation of marketers?